danaeme/music-journal-project/README.md

 ## :satellite: Stretch Goals

 - [:x:] Community features: Search for other user profiles, view their boards and entries, save boards or entries to their own profile.
+Implement comments on user boards and pages.

 - [:x:] Spotify API integration to allow users to search for and populate boards dynamically from within the webpage, rather than grabbing embedded links from their Spotify app.